bask185/ArduinoToolchain/readme.md

 # Usage
 Once you are set up, the basis usage is very simple.
 There are just 3 things you have to do to create a new project folder.
 - Either create a state diagram or copy the example from the yEd_stateDiagram directory to the 'mainStateMachines' folder.
 - Optionally, fill in your IO definitions in io.tab conform the example.
-This can also be done after the project is assembled.
+This can also be done after the project is assembled in the new folder.
 - double click and run 'assembleProject.py' and enter a name for a project.
 This script will also ask you if you want to include modules but you can just type 'done' and hit Enter.

+The script will generate files, copy files and move files to your new project folder.

 Your new project is now assembled and lies in the same folder as the state-machine-script folder.
 It is not yet 100% compile-able.